MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 TDD is extremely useful.
 Firstly it teaches developers good design - in particular writing software that is loosely coupled.

 What do I mean by things being loosely coupled?
-The best analogy I can think of is this : If programming features was like building blocks, then pre-tdd I was making really big wooden blocks and using super glue to organize the blocks in the shape I wanted.
+The best analogy I can think of is this: If programming features was like building blocks, then pre-tdd I was making really big wooden blocks and using super glue to organize the blocks in the shape I wanted.

-Learning TDD taught me to make my blocks a lot smaller and them adjust them slightly so that they worked like lego blocks - now, instead of having to glue things together I could just clip things in and out rapidly.
-In an agile world, where we embrace change, having code like lego blocks allows us to change direction really quickly which becomes a major competetive advantage.
+Learning TDD taught me to make my blocks a lot smaller and them adjust them slightly so that they worked like Lego blocks - now, instead of having to glue things together I could just clip things in and out rapidly.
+In an agile world, where we embrace change, having code like Lego blocks allows us to change direction really quickly which becomes a major competitive advantage.

 Now let me warn you upfront, if your engineers have not done TDD before, it can be challenging.

 The first time I saw test driven development I saw someone demonstrate it by writing some code, running something, and a bunch lights on the screen went green.
 It looked really simple almost magical.
-I thought, great, all I need to do is go home and write tests and then I wont have any bugs.
+I thought, great, all I need to do is go home and write tests and then I won’t have any bugs.
 So, I went home, spent a very frustrating day or two trying to write a useful test against the existing system I was developing.
 I failed, I could not write a single useful test let alone write it before I wrote its implementation - you see, the code I had written up to that point in my life was not unit testable.

-It took me more than a year of occaisonally dabbling with TDD to understand how to do it, and another year to start practicing it, but once I began to get into it, I began to realize how powerful it is.
+It took me more than a year of occasionally dabbling with TDD to understand how to do it, and another year to start practicing it, but once I began to get into it, I began to realize how powerful it is.

 So, if it is so hard to learn, what is the best way to learn it?
 At a high level, there are two things you need - exposure and time.

 For me, I needed a year to think about it and a few failed attempts at applying it before I got it.

 In terms of learning resources, probably the most I learnt about TDD was at a code retreat.
-Code retreats are a day long event of intentional practice in a collaborative coding environment.
+Code retreats are a daylong event of intentional practice in a collaborative coding environment.
 In Johannesburg there are community ones that are free to attend once or twice a year on a Saturday.

-Now, sometimes its challenging to get people with busy lives to attend events on their Saturdays.
+Now, sometimes it’s challenging to get people with busy lives to attend events on their Saturdays.
 If you or your team are in this position I would recommend spending the money getting someone to come and host an internal company code retreat.
 I warn you though, don't expect to get TDD ninjas after one day at a CodeRetreat.
 It is going to take several positive exposures to the practice and an extended period of time applying it before you will see major returns but they are worth every bit of the effort.

 ----------------------------------------------------------------------------------------------------

 ### Closing ###

 With that, we are coming to the end of this session.
-I have only covered five techical practices - these five are not the only technical practices necessary to operate at the release rate that agile methodologies work at, and you may find that the order they were proposed does not necessarily make sense for you particular team.
+I have only covered five technical practices - these five are not the only technical practices necessary to operate at the release rate that agile methodologies work at, and you may find that the order they were proposed does not necessarily make sense for you particular team.
 That's fine.

 To find the natural order of agile technical practices for your team you need to:

 1) Embrace the fact that we are all learning new things every day and that your team needs slack to learn
-2) Identify your teams specific bottlenecks
+2) Identify your team’s specific bottlenecks
 3) Be strategic in picking a new practice.
 Be willing to soldier the dips when adopting it
 4) Make improvement part of your daily process, not a special event